 - Padded for complete comfort – your dog will have no option but to heel!

 - It comes with a dog training manual – a great resource if you’re starting out.

 - May need to try to see if it’s the correct fit

 It comes in a range of colours and sizes and the reflective trim means you and your furry friend are visible on Winter evenings or nighttime strolls.
-Ruffwear is a trusted brand and over 4000 5 star reviews can’t be wrong.
-Definitely one of our favourites
+If you read our reviews, you’ll see this company is a trusted brand and over 4000 5 stars ratings can’t be wrong.

 - Costs a bit more than some on the list